Ariana Grande: Public image

-Grande cited Audrey Hepburn as a major style influence in her early years of fame, but began to find emulating Hepburn's style "a little boring" as her career has progressed.
-She also drew inspiration from actresses of the 1950s and 1960s, such as Ann-Margret, Nancy Sinatra and Marilyn Monroe.
+Grande cited Audrey Hepburn as a major style influence in her early career; however, she later found emulating Hepburn's style "a little boring".
+She also drew inspiration from actresses of the 1950s and 1960s, such as Ann-Margret, Nancy Sinatra, and Marilyn Monroe.
 Grande's modest look early in her career was described as "age appropriate" in comparison to contemporary artists who grew up in the public eye.
-Jim Farber of the New York Daily News wrote in 2014 that Grande received less attention "for how little she wears or how graphically she moves than for how she sings."
-That year, she abandoned her earlier style and began wearing short skirts and crop tops with knee-high boots in live performances and red carpet events.
-She also began regularly wearing cat and bunny ears.
-In recent years, she began wearing oversized jackets and hoodies.
+Jim Farber of New York's New York Daily News wrote in 2014 that Grande received less attention "for how little she wears or how graphically she moves than for how she sings."
+That year, she abandoned her earlier style in favor of short skirts and crop tops with knee-high boots in live performances and red carpet events.
+She also began regularly wearing cat and bunny ears and, subsequently, oversized jackets and hoodies.
 Grande's style is often imitated by social media influencers and celebrities.
-After years of dyeing her hair red for the role of Cat Valentine, Grande wore extensions as her hair recovered from the damage.
+After years of dyeing her hair red for her role as Cat Valentine on Nickelodeon, Grande wore extensions as her hair recovered from damage.
 Anne T. Donahue of MTV News noted that her "iconic" high ponytail has received more attention than her fashion choices.

 Although Grande drew criticism for alleged impolite interactions with reporters and fans in 2014, she dismissed the reports as "weird, inaccurate depictions".
 Rolling Stone wrote: "Some may cry 'diva', but it's also Grande just taking a stand to not allow others to control her image."
 In July 2015, Grande sparked controversy after being seen on surveillance video in a doughnut shop licking doughnuts that were on display and saying "I hate Americans.
 I hate America.
 This is disgusting", referring to a tray of doughnuts.
-She subsequently apologized, saying that she is "EXTREMELY proud to be an American" and that her comments rather referred to obesity in the United States.
+She subsequently apologized, saying that she is "extremely proud to be an American" and that her comments rather referred to obesity in the United States.
 She later released a video apology for "behaving poorly".
-The incident was parodied by The Muppets and featured in Miley Cyrus's Saturday Night Live cover of "My Way", about the regrets of the summer of 2015.
+The incident was parodied by The Muppets.
 Grande herself poked fun at the incident while hosting Saturday Night Live in 2016, saying, "A lot of kid stars end up doing drugs, or in jail, or pregnant, or get caught licking a doughnut they didn't pay for."
-In 2020, she said that she stopped doing interviews for a while out of fear that her words would be misconstrued and she would be labeled a "diva".
+In 2020, she admitted to refraining from interviews for a while out of fear of being labeled a "diva" and that her words would be misconstrued.